 Five Homemade Solutions to Remove Hair Dye

 Choosing the right hair dye can be a difficult task.
-This is because the results are unpredictable.
-For instance, it could be too dark or coppery or simply a color you don’t like.
-Luckily, there are some homemade solutions to remove hair dye if the results aren’t to your liking.
+That’s because the results can often be unpredictable.
+For instance, the color might be too dark or coppery or one you didn’t expect.
+Luckily, there are some homemade solutions to remove hair dye if you don’t like the results.

-Today’s article contains five solutions to use instead of scissors or bleaching.
-Don’t miss them!
+Today’s article contains five solutions to use instead of resorting to scissors or bleaching.

 Why remove hair dye?

-Well, you must keep in mind that your hair isn’t a blank “canvas.”
+You must keep in mind that your hair isn’t a “blank canvas”.

-Furthermore, the color of natural hair isn’t uniform, even though it may seem that way.
-Any mane has lighter and darker areas and, of course, this influences the hair coloring result.
+Furthermore, the color of natural hair isn’t uniform, even though it may look that way.
+In fact, all hair has lighter and darker areas.
+Naturally, this influences the hair coloring result.

-Thus, the result depends on your natural hair color, its highlights, dark areas, traces of previous dyes, and so on.
+Thus, the results will depend on your natural hair color, its highlights, dark areas, traces of previous dyes, and so on.

-As you can see, it’s normal to feel uncomfortable and want to change a color that’s not even close to what you wanted.
+It’s perfectly normal to feel uncomfortable and want to change a color that’s not close enough to what you wanted.

 You have two options:

-- Wait a couple of weeks to see if the dye lightens a little with the usual washes
+- Wait a couple of weeks to see if the dye lightens a little as you wash your hair.

 - Remove the dye at home.
-This can be aggressive, so it isn’t the most recommended option, according to hair specialists.
+However, this can be a rather harsh process, so isn’t the most recommended option, according to hair specialists.

-- 2 c. of olive or coconut oil
+- 2 cups of olive oil or coconut oil.

-- Firstly, heat the coconut or olive oil in a boiling water bath until it’s warm (don’t overheat it)
+- Heat the coconut or olive oil in a pan of boiling water until it’s warm (don’t overheat it).

-- Then, apply the oil from root to tips, wrap it up in a towel, and let it sit for one hour
+- Apply the oil from the roots to the tips, wrap your hair up in a towel, and let it sit for one hour.

 Read about the Six Health Benefits of Extra Virgin Olive Oil